AD-Archer/archer-health/README.md

 ### Docker Deployment with Database Seeding

-For production Docker deployments, the application automatically handles database setup and seeding:
+For production Docker deployments, clone the repository and run seeding locally before deployment:

 #### Using Docker Compose (Recommended)